Rou Cong Rong herb by Ray Sahelian, M.D. Health benefit of Rou Cong Rong herb and extract

 thus far indicates more than 85% user satisfaction.

 In recent years science has made breakthroughs in the understanding of sexual dysfunction.
 But, for hundreds of years, civilizations around the world have known about locally grown herbs that achieve wonderful results with far fewer side effects than prescription drugs.
-The potent herbal extracts in Passion Rx include ashwagandha herb, catuaba, cnidium monnieri, coleus forskohlii, damiana herb, dmae, horny goat weed, maca, mucuna pruriens, muira puama, passion flower, pfaffia paniculata, rhodiola, shilajit, tribulus terrestris, and tongkat ali.
+The potent herbal extracts in the formula include ashwagandha herb, catuaba, cnidium monnieri, coleus forskohlii, damiana herb, dmae, horny goat weed, maca, mucuna pruriens, muira puama, passion flower, pfaffia paniculata, rhodiola, shilajit, tribulus terrestris, and tongkat ali.
 A version of Passion Rx with yohimbe is also available.

 Side effects of Rou Cong Rong

-Increased body temperature has been noted which may limit the use of
+Increased body temperature has been noted which may limit the use of Rou cong rong.

 Another potential side effect is blurred